Medically reviewed on Aug 21, 2018

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Olux (clobetasol topical)?
+What should I avoid while using clobetasol topical?

-Do not use this medicine to treat any condition that has not been checked by your doctor.
+Do not use Olux to treat any condition that has not been checked by your doctor.

 Stop using this medicine and call your doctor at once if you have: